surveycto/timed-choice/README.md

 #### Parameters when working with field lists

-This field plug-in works well with field lists, but also consider using our [timed-field-list](https://github.com/surveycto/timed-field-list/blob/master/README.md) field plug-in.
+In order to show a group of questions all on the same screen, with one countdown timer at the top that applies to all of them, you can create a field list group with many *select_one* and/or *select_multiple* fields, and use this field plug-in on each of them.
+While this is possible to do with this field plug-in, you should also consider using our [timed-field-list](https://github.com/surveycto/timed-field-list/blob/master/README.md) field plug-in, which is better-suited for this use-case.
+Here are some things to keep in mind when using this field plug-in with field lists:

-Besides the top field, each field should have a `disp` value of `0`.
-That way, the timer is not shown for each field.
-There is also no need to specify the `unit` parameter for non-top fields.
+* Except for the very first field in the field list, each field should have `disp` set to `0`.
+That way, the timer only appears in one place, at the top of the screen.

-All fields should have the same `duration` value.
-To make sure of this, it may be a good idea to store the duration in a field (such as a static value in a [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html)), and then use a field reference to that field as the `duration` value for each field in the field list.
+* All fields should have the same `duration` value.
+To make sure of this, it may be a good idea to store the duration value in a separate [*calculate* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html), and then reference that value in the parameters of each of your field list fields.
+  For example, you could create a calculate field named `duration_for_timed_field_list` with a default value of `30`.
+Then, in the appearance column of each field in your field list, you could put `custom-timed-choice(duration=${duration_for_timed_field_list})`.
 That way, it is easy to keep track of and change the duration of each field in the field list.

 For an example, see the group "fieldlist" in the sample form.